LauLauThom/Fiji-QualiAnnotations/KNIMEworkflows/DeepLearning-Classification/README.md

 The difference binary/multiclass is a difference in the classification layers (binary = single sigmoid output, multiclass = multiple categorical outputs).

 # Requirements
-This workflow requires both a KNIME installation with correct KNIME dependencies AND a python environment with also th eright python packages (See below).
+This workflow requires both a KNIME installation with correct KNIME dependencies AND a python environment with also the right python packages (See below).

 ### KNIME
 All KNIME dependencies are installed automatically when opening one of the published workflow, except the __KNIME Image Processing - Deep Learning extension__.